Letztes Update: 15. Mai 2025

 Antwort der Redaktion

 Stephen King's character Annie Wilkes from the novel "Misery" is one of the most memorable and terrifying figures in horror literature.
-Her obsessive and violent nature has left many wondering: is Annie Wilkes based on a true story?
-While King is known for drawing inspiration from real-life events and people, the origins of Annie Wilkes are a mix of imagination and subtle influences.
+Her portrayal by Kathy Bates in the film adaptation only cemented her place in pop culture.
+But is Annie Wilkes based on a true story?
+Let's dive into the origins of this chilling character.

 Last updated 3 mins ago